 - Available only for Samsung devices

 Google Pay, formerly Android Pay, is an app by Google designed specifically for mobile payment services.
-You can use it to pay for purchases, receive payments and even reimburse family members and friends.
+You can use it to pay for purchases, receive payments, split bills and even send money to family members and friends.

-Like Samsung Pay, this mobile wallet lets you store your credit and debit cards.
-You can also make in-store purchases by connecting your PayPal account to Google Pay.
-The app is also compatible with iPhones that run on iOS 9 or later and select smartwatches.
+Like Samsung Pay, this mobile wallet lets you store your credit and debit cards as well as loyalty and membership cards.
+You can make in-store purchases by connecting your PayPal account to Google Pay.
+The app is compatible with iPhones that run on iOS 9 or later and select smartwatches.

 What Google Pay Offers